cjschu17/Thesis2016-2017/presentations/MID-Open-House.md

 (Folio 6r of Venetus A)

 ----
-#Goals of HMT
+#Goal of HMT

->The Homer Multitext project seeks to present the Homeric Iliad and Odyssey in a critical framework that accounts for the fact that these poems were composed orally over the course of hundreds, if not thousands of years by countless singers who composed in performance.
+>seeks to present the Homeric poems in a framework that reflects the oral tradition in which they were composed

 ----
 #The Venetus A Manuscript (*Marcianus Graecus* 822)#